Minervis-GmbH/BigBlueButton-Ilias-Plugin/README.md

 - `git clone https://github.com/Minervis-GmbH/BigBlueButton-Ilias-Plugin.git `
 - `mv BigBlueButton-Ilias-Plugin/ BigBlueButton/`
 - `cd BigBlueButton`
-- `rm -rf .git`
-- log in to ILIAS as `root` and go to the administration page
+- log in to ILIAS as `administrator` and go to the administration page
-- select `Plugins` in the menu on the right
+- select `Plugins` in the menu on the right (for ILIAS6.x go to `Administration>Extending ILIAS>Plugins`)
 - look for BigBlueButton from the table of plugins and click a drop down button
 - install and activate
 - now hit the `configure` link and enter your